Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 Going back to 1928, what were your odds of beating the S&P 500 while sitting in cash?

-31% over a 1-year period.
+They were 31% over a one-year period.

-Importantly, the longer you sat in cash, the lower your chances of beating the market.
+Importantly, the longer you sat in cash, the lower your chances of beating the market became.
 Over a five-year period, your odds of outperforming the market moved down to 22%, and after 10 years your odds were down to 16%.
 In every 25-year period (including those who bought at the peak in 1929), an investment in the S&P 500 has beaten cash.

 What does sitting in cash cost you?